-Having trouble writing a catchy tune?
-You might consider trying the approach of Vera Matson, who took a civil war song, "Aura Lee," and added her own lyrics.
-The result was "Love Me tender," a monster hit for Elvis Presley and many other artists.
-Older music (published before 1923) like "Aura Lee" isn't protected by copyright, and therefore is said to be in the "public domain."
+Having trouble writing a catchy tune or making money?
+You might try the approach of Vera Matson, who took a civil war song, "Aura Lee," and added her own lyrics.
+The result was "Love Me Tender," a monster hit for Elvis Presley and many other artists.
+Older music (published before 1923) like "Aura Lee" is not protected by copyright, and therefore is said to be in the "public domain."
 It's free for anyone to copy.

-Others may use these tunes as well but cannot copy the unique elements that you add.
-For more information about locating tunes in the public domain, consult Steve Fishman's book The Public Domain: How to Find Copyright-Free Writings, Music, Art & More (Nolo).
+Others may use these tunes as well, but cannot copy the unique elements that you add.
+For more information about locating tunes in the public domain, consult Stephen Fishman's book The Public Domain: How to Find Copyright-Free Writings, Music, Art & More (Nolo).

 "Don't give up your copyright," is the cry often heard from musicians and songwriters.
 Yes, it's true that the music business is rife with tales of woe about songwriters like Richard Berry, who gave up his copyright for "Louie, Louie" for $750.
 (Berry eventually won a $2 million court judgment over the song.)

 The reality is that just about every songwriter who signs with a major music publisher gives up the copyright to the song.
 In return, the publisher pays the songwriter a hefty portion of the royalties over the life of the copyright.
 Often, the songwriter, not the music publisher, earns the bigger share of the songwriting royalties and benefits from the music publisher's hustle.

 The bottom line: If you're dealing with a reputable music publisher, do not be afraid to sign off on copyright, especially if an experienced entertainment attorney examines the deal for you.
 Especially as an unknown musician, you should be aware that your ability to bargain is somewhat constrained by these industry norms.
 (Check out Nolo's guide to Hiring an Entertainment Lawyer, to ensure that you have proper counsel when making this sort of decision.)